kutama/Lagrange/_posts/2015-04-04-About-the-author.md

 Enter a Maths challenge,
 Darwendale 20K bike race in support of Breast cancer awareness, Kutama Junior Cycle Polo ,
-Antelope shooting at Kutama Antelope Estate,
+Antelope shooting at Nehanda Estate,
 Play golf at Kutama Springs.
 Volunteer at Kutama Falconry and conservation Estate.